 The camouflaged wrapped ‘Vette definitely stands out in the sea of GTRs at TX2K and the black Forgeline wheel look right at home on this combo.
 We are hoping Ryan cracks the 8’s this weekend, but we will have to wait and see if the factory parts hold up.

 TX2K 2019: Eric Warren’s Awesome 8-second Camaro

-	As we cruised around the property, we also spotted a Camaro that stood out in the crowd.
+As we cruised around the property, we also spotted a clean Camaro in the crowd.
 The white sixth-gen Camaro of Eric Warren was at the back of the lot and had an enormous LT1X G1Pro sheet metal intake protruding out of the hood.
-At a glance, it is evident that this car was all business and it was more apparent after we talked to Steven Rankins originally built the car.
+At a glance, it is evident that this car was all business and it was more apparent after we talked to Steven Rankins who originally built the car.

 The LT engine is still the stock bore size and houses the factory GM crankshaft.
 CID heads now replace the LT1 pieces along with a set of CP Carillo forged pistons and rods.
 This combination coupled with the F1A-94 ProCharger and a Nitrous Outlet dual bottle system cranks out over 1000 horsepower to the wheels.
 The nitrous system is only jetted for 100 horsepower, but it actually makes 170 horsepower when called upon.

 The fuel of choice for the Camaro is e85.
 While the car still utilizes the factory ECU for the direct injection, a Motech ECU adds additional fuel when the boost hits.
 This method allows the car to operate like stock until more fuel is needed.
 Dual Walbro 450s are mounted in a surge tank which supplies the multiport injection on the manifold.